antvis/G6/docs/api/nodeEdge/Node.en.md

 ## getEdges()
-Get the related edges of the node.
+Get the related edges (the node is the source or the target of the edge) of the node.

 **Return**

 - The type of return value: Edge[];
-- Return the set of related edge items.
+- Returns the set of related edge items.

 **Usage**